 When it comes to choosing cameras, you're going to want something reliable.
 ADT outdoor security cameras are perfect for the job.
 Our advanced cameras have:

-Motion-sensor capability: Make sure your camera is on whenever someone gets close to your pool.
+- Motion-sensor capability: Make sure your surveillance camera is on whenever someone gets close to your pool.

 You can even check your security cameras from your web-enabled smartphone, ensuring you always know what's happening even when you're away from home.

 Alarms on your pool gate are a solid first step to improving water safety.
 However, if you want to make your pool as secure as possible, you may also want to include in-pool alarms to alert you if someone climbs in the water.

 Underwater motion detectors create a sonar grid within your pool.
 By detecting changes in the water's pressure, it can determine whether someone has jumped in.
 Many subsurface motion detectors are quite sensitive - they may sound the alarm when something as small as 15 pounds enters the pool.

 You'll want to deactivate your underwater motion detector whenever you're planning to use the pool.
 As most alarms rearm themselves once the water calms down, you don't want to sound the alarm every time someone gets back in the pool.

 Some underwater alarms come with a remote control that you can use to deactivate the alarm from inside your house.
 Just make sure you investigate the pool area before turning off the alarm.